 The first 3 to 5 years of a child’s life are some of the most important from a developmental standpoint.
 Young children are exposed to a veritable storm of information and expected to successfully adapt to overwhelming new experiences.
 It can be a frustrating time and a wonderful time for both young children and their caregivers.
 The children in your care may be challenged by issues such as separation anxiety, aggression, excessive attention-seeking, and other behaviors that you may not know how to address.

-Snohomish Health District Child Care Health Outreach Program offers the consultation services of a Behavioral Health Specialist (BHS).
+Snohomish County Health Department Child Care Health Outreach Program offers the consultation services of a Behavioral Health Specialist (BHS).
 The BHS is available to consult with child care providers about behavioral health-related concerns in their child care home or facility.
 For example, the BHS can give information about:

 - Helping child care staff address challenging behaviors